rialakkim/agentify-alfworld/README.md

 # Run 5 games with max 30 steps each
 python main.py launch --num-games 5 --max-steps 30

-# Only test specific task types
+# Run an even distrubution of games among the 6 task types with 2 in each
-python main.py launch --task-types "1,2,3"
+python main.py launch --num-games-per-type 2

 # Use a different data split
 python main.py launch --train-eval eval_in_distribution